Read This First

 Prompt 1: What common categories and definitions of “explanation” have philosophers introduced?

-The section works by contrast: Common Categories and Definitions of “Explanation” in Philosophy as a defining term and Summary as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Common Categories and Definitions of “Explanation” in Philosophy as a defining term and Narrative Explanation as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Common Categories and Definitions of “Explanation” in Philosophy distinct from Summary.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common Categories and Definitions of “Explanation” in Philosophy distinct from Narrative Explanation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Explanation, Common Categories and Definitions, and Summary.
+Treat Explanation, Common Categories and Definitions, and Examples of Different Types of Explanation as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Definition